jur1st/EMC-2/README.md

 This hybrid approach allowed us to create a dataset that combines the creativity and nuance of human-generated content with the scale and consistency made possible by AI.

-This hybrid approach allowed us to create a dataset that combines the creativity and nuance of human-generated content with the scale and consistency made possible by AI.

 ## Dataset Contents